Different Types of Mutual Funds In India

 Focus on specific sectors (e.g., IT, healthcare) or themes (e.g., infrastructure).

-Mix and match funds, DIY your portfolio with Rupeezy Invest MF Lab.
+Mix and match funds, DIY your portfolio with Rupeezy MF Lab.
 Find the best fund to suit your goals.

 ELSS (Equity Linked Savings Scheme)